-- 6.1.6 The Chief Executive (Senior Risk Officer) will present the Risk Management Tables to the Board. - 6.2 Audit, Finance and Risk Management Committee - 6.2.1 The Audit, Finance and Risk Management Committee's Terms of Reference include risk management, by way of delegated authority of the Board.
-This delegated authority is to assist the Board in discharging one of its primary responsibilities to manage risk. - 6.2.2 As mentioned at 4.3, the Audit, Finance and Risk Management Committee will be presented within the Risk Assurance Register quarterly. - 6.2.3 The Risk Assurance Register will incorporate:
+- 6.1.6 The Chief Executive (Senior Risk Officer) will present the Risk Management Tables to Management Committee. - 6.2 Audit, Finance and Risk Management Committee - 6.2.1 The Audit, Finance and Risk Management Committee's Terms of Reference include risk management, by way of delegated authority of the Management Committee.
+This delegated authority is to assist the Management Committee in discharging one of its primary responsibilities to manage risk. - 6.2.2 As mentioned at 4.3, the Audit, Finance and Risk Management Committee will be presented within the Risk Assurance Register quarterly. - 6.2.3 The Risk Assurance Register will incorporate: